 New South Wales (NSW)

-Sydney is the capital of New South Wales and is the largest and oldest city in Australia.
+Sydney is the capital of New South Wales (NSW) and is the largest and oldest city in Australia.
 You can even visit Captain Cook’s landing place at Botany Bay, where the first European settlers arrived.

-The city is spread around the famous Sydney Harbour.
-You can catch one of the ferries that cross the Harbour to enjoy the spectacular views and explore the many interesting places on the water's edge, such as Luna Park, the Rocks and Circular Quay.
-Be sure to check out Manly, a beach suburb with a relaxed atmosphere, shops, cafés and accomodation.
+Sydney is also Australia's most iconic city, spread around the famous Sydney Harbour.
+It is known around the world for the Sydney Opera House and Sydney Harbour Bridge.
+The Bridge links the two sides of the city.
+You can walk across it, or, if you're really brave, you can climb it and enjoy the amazing views.
+You can catch one of the ferries that cross the Harbour to enjoy the spectacular views and explore the many interesting places on the water's edge, such as Luna Park, the Rocks, Circular Quay and Taronga Zoo.

-As you would expect from Australia’s largest and oldest city, Sydney offers plenty of entertainment options.
-You will find markets to explore, along with museums, galleries, bars, clubs, restaurants, karaoke bars and many other exciting places.
-Sydney also hosts the world-famous Mardi Gras each year — this is a city that knows how to party!
+As you would expect from Australia’s largest city, Sydney offers plenty of entertainment, shopping and dining options.
+You will find markets to explore, along with museums, shopping centres, galleries, bars, clubs, restaurants, karaoke bars and many other exciting places.
+Be sure to check out the famous Bondi and Manly beaches, with their many beachside shops and cafés.
+Sydney also hosts numerous festivals and events, including the world-famous Mardi Gras each year — this is a city that knows how to party!

 The Hunter Valley — one of Australia’s major wine producing regions — offers wonderful scenery, gourmet foods and distinctive wines.
 Close by is Newcastle, which is the state’s second largest city, and, like Sydney, is built around a large harbour.
 Newcastle is a popular destination for both visitors and students.
-It is close to Sydney and offers an attractive lifestyle with its large port, beautiful beaches, surfing, fishing and entertainment opportunities.
+It is close to Sydney and offers an attractive lifestyle with its large port, beautiful beaches, surfing, fishing and entertainment venues.

 The median weekly rental price in Sydney is AUD$450 for a three-bedroom house and $420 for a one-bedroom unit.
-In regional New South Wales, the median weekly rental price for a house ranges from $320 to $350 and the median weekly rental price for a unit ranges from $180 to $238.
+In regional New South Wales, the median weekly rental price for a house ranges from $330 to $370 and the median weekly rental price for a unit ranges from $240 to $310.